 Microplastics are very small pieces of plastic that pollute the environment.
-Microplastics are not a specific kind of plastic, but rather any type of plastic fragment that is less than 5 mm in length according to the U.S. National Oceanic and Atmospheric Administration.
-They enter natural ecosystems from a variety of sources, including, but not limited to, cosmetics, clothing, and industrial processes.
+Microplastics are not a specific kind of plastic, but rather any type of plastic fragment that is less than 5mm in length according to the U.S. National Oceanic and Atmospheric Administration (NOAA).
+They enter natural ecosystems from a variety of sources, including cosmetics, clothing, and industrial processes.

 Microplastics in bottled water